bajrangCoder/acode-plugin-acodex/readme.md

 ### Roadmap

-- Add shortcuts for minimising and also refine other shortcuts
+- [x] Add shortcuts for minimizing and also refine other shortcuts
-- full page mode for AcodeX similar to other terminal plugins (using Acode tab view)
+- Full page mode for AcodeX similar to other terminal plugins (using Acode tab view)
-- fix bugs related to touch selection and gui viewer
+- Fix bugs related to touch selection and GUI viewer
-- ssh based Terminal support
+- SSH-based Terminal support
-- config(dotfiles) for acodex to customise everything from the config file
+- Config (dotfiles) for AcodeX to customize everything from the config file
+- Custom fine-tuned AI model for AI service which will work without any API key (fine-tuning is done)
-- suggest more 🙌
+- Suggest more 🙌

 ## 💥 Features